 - Apply power (generally full) and rudder to balance

 - Raise the nose to climb attitude and trim

 - Remove Drag (gear/flaps up) IAW your aircraft operating manual

-- Manoeuvre as required (typically position the aircraft onto the dead side of the circuit or carry out the published missed approach proceedure)
+- Manoeuvre as required (typically position the aircraft onto the dead side of the circuit/traffic pattern or carry out the published missed approach procedure)